Right,

 How do I stop this busyness or the distractions in the first place?

-We can't stop things happening in life or work,
+Of course we can't stop things happening in life or work.

 But we can do something about it.

-When you intentionally interrupt your life or work with stop.
+When you intentionally interrupt your life or work with stops.

 But how?